frees-io/freestyle/docs/src/main/tut/docs/patterns/logging/README.md

 }
 ```

-At this point we may agreggate our customer algebra with any other algebras in a _@module_ which will automatically compose monadic actions
+At this point we may aggregate our customer algebra with any other algebras in a _@module_ which will automatically compose monadic actions
-dervied from using different algebras.
+derived from using different algebras.

 ```tut:book
 import freestyle.logging._